webern/kslice/readme.md

 #### Architecture

-he bulk of the program logic is separated from `kslice` main in a library with the namespace `kscore`.
+The bulk of the program logic is separated from `kslice` main in a library with the namespace `kscore`.

 In such a small program, we don't need much in the way of object-oriented patterns.
 However, I did see an opportunity to inject a strategy object which represents the call to `ffprobe`. `IFrameStrategy` is implemented by `FFProbeStrategy`.
 In theory, we could implement different strategies for this and simply inject them into the program logic.
-We could also mock this if we wanted to for unit testing.
+We could also mock this for unit testing.

 #### Testing

 The `kscore` library is tested using Catch2.
 Not all functions are tested due to lack of time, but there are two end-to-end integration tests which prove that `kslice`, as a whole, is working properly.
 A few additional unit-level tests are written as well, for example the parsing of program arguments is tested.

-The library, tests and kslice executable are being compiled and ran with each commit via CircleCI (see top for link).
+The library, tests and `slice` executable are being compiled and tested with each commit via CircleCI (see top for link).

 #### Conclusion